everx-labs/TonNfcClientAndroid/docs/TonWalletAppletSpec.md

 - **FINISH_PERS**

     This command finishes personalization and changes the state of applet.
-APP_WAITE_authentication_MODE state will be switched on .
+APP_WAITE_AUTHENTICATION_MODE state will be switched on .

     *Precondition:*  SET_PASSWORD_FOR_CARD_AUTHENTICATION and SET_COMMON_SECRE**T** should be called before, otherwise exception will be thrown.